Dear reader of ADxS.org, please excuse the disruption.

 In addition, CYP2D6 is also involved in one of the dopamine synthesis pathways in humans by converting tyramine to dopamine.3 In rats, however, this is carried out by CYP2D2, CYP2D4 and CYP2D184

-This alternative synthesis pathway appears to be quantitatively modest under normal physiological conditions in rats, but may be more efficient in the human brain and may become particularly important when the main synthesis pathway is impaired (e.g. tyrosine hydroxylase deficiency or aromatic amino acid decarboxylase deficiency).
-Furthermore, alternative CYP2D6-mediated dopamine synthesis could be relatively important in individuals who possess more than one CYP2D6 gene (e.g. in Mediterranean populations).5
+This alternative synthesis pathway appears to be quantitatively modest under normal physiological conditions in rats, but may be more efficient in the human brain and may be particularly important when the main synthesis pathway is impaired (e.g. tyrosine hydroxylase deficiency or aromatic amino acid decarboxylase deficiency).
+Furthermore, alternative CYP2D6-mediated dopamine synthesis could be relatively important in individuals who have more than one CYP2D6 gene (e.g. in Mediterranean populations).5

 8.3.2.1.
 CYP2D6 gene variants influence the rate of metabolism